ParjadM/ParjadM/README.md

 ## Packages Created

-In C# You can add the package using: ``dotnet add package BinaryTextGenerator --version 0.4.6``
+In C# You can add the package using: ``dotnet add package BinaryTextGenerator --version 0.5.0``
+* Works Locally only
 * **[BinaryTextGenerator](https://www.nuget.org/packages/BinaryTextGenerator)**